liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/03-running-the-upgrade-task/01-running-the-theme-upgrade-task-for-6.2-themes-intro.markdown

 4. You must update the theme's `liferay-theme-tasks` dependency to version `9.x.x` to complete the upgrade process.
-Install the latest version of the Liferay Theme Generator as well while you're at it, so future uses of the tool will be compatible with the @product-ver@ theme.
+Install the latest version of the Liferay Theme Generator as well while you're at it, so future uses of the tool will be compatible with the @sharepoint-ver@ theme.
 Both commands are shown below.
 Run them separately:

     ```bash